JammuGenocide/Research/README.md

 7. UNIVERSITY OF SOUTHAMPTONSCHOOL OF HUMANITIES, Centre for Imperial and Post-Colonial StudiesPartition and Its Aftermath: Violence, Migration and theRole  of  Refugees  in  the  Socio-Economic  Development  ofGujranwala and Sialkot Cities, 1947-1961.

 8. The Making of Modern Kashmir: Sheikh Abdullah and the Politics of the State, Altaf Hussain Para

+9. Partition and Legacies of Violence: A Study of Kashmir Conflict, Inamul Haq

 # Books

 1. Refugees and the End of Empire: Imperial Collapse and Forced Migration in the Twentieth Century.
 United Kingdom, Palgrave Macmillan UK, 2011.
 Chapter Escape from violence: The 1947 Partition of India and the migration of Kashmiri Muslim Refugees Muslim. https://www.google.com/books/edition/Refugees_and_the_End_of_Empire/8cCHDAAAQBAJ?hl=en&gbpv=1